codefellows-portland-javascript-401d2/tcp-chat-server/README.md

-*TCP Chat Server
+##TCP Chat Server

-A server to using for chatting with friends.
+A simple TCP server for chatting with friends.

-When connecting, users are issued a nickname "friend-[random number]" and welcome message.
+Upon connecting, users are issued a nickname "friend-[random number]" and a welcome message.

-Users are informed when a friend joins or leaves the chat.
+Users are informed when a friend joins or leaves the chat channel.